American Art Through 1950

 The photographer Walker Evans and painter Edward Hopper were part of the generation of American artists who tore themselves away from European ideals at the start of the 20th century.
 Join Jeffrey Allison as he explores these artists who celebrated America without filter focusing on common people in common lives and places.
 Within those scenes lie a powerful silence in which directness creates a visual anxiety as we wonder what has just happened and what will happen next.

 From Mirador to Mayfair: Nancy Lancaster and the Country House Style

 Dr. Susan J Rawles, American Decorative Art Assistant Curator, VMFA

-Virginia-born tastemaker, Nancy Lancaster (1897-1994), is a widely-recognized source of the international design movement known as the British Country House Style.
-The style’s blending of key forms and materials, which resulted in domestic environments with historicist inflections, recall Lancaster’s experience of her six-generation family home, Mirador, near Charlottesville.
+Virginia-born tastemaker Nancy Lancaster (1897 – 1994) is a widely recognized source of the international design movement known as the British Country House Style.
+The style’s blending of key forms and materials, which resulted in domestic environments with historicist inflections, recalls Lancaster’s experience of her six-generation family home, Mirador, near Charlottesville.
 From post-Civil War Virginia to post-World War II England, Mirador to Mayfair examines the inspiration, implementation, and patronage of the Country House Style toward a better understanding of the role of interior decoration in the fashioning of individual and cultural identity.

 Great Road Style: The Decorative Arts Legacy of Southwest Virginia

 Betsy White, Art Historian, member of Virginia Cultural Heritage Commission